 7. Illness and Epidemics Emergency Situation:

-There should always be a Doctor on call available for the hotel so that in case if any guest suffers from any kind of problem he /she can be given the concern treatment as soon as possible.
+There should always be a Doctor on call available for the hotel so that in case any guest suffers from any kind of problem he /she can be given the concern treatment as soon as possible.

 9. Damage to property by the resident guest:

-The front office cashier is instructed to raise a charge for the value of the damages to property, a responsible guest will never argue but if he does the subject to be referred to the general manager.
+The front office cashier is instructed to raise a charge for the value of the damages to the property, a responsible guest will never argue but if he does the subject to be referred to the general manager.